Self Directed HSA

 Who is Eligible?

-- Persons or families who have a High Deductible Health Plan (HDHP)
+- Persons or families covered under a High Deductible Health Plan (HDHP)

-- Maximum Out of Pocket Cost: (Includes items such as deductibles, co-payments, and coinsurance, but not premiums) For an Individual $6,750.
-For a Family $13,500 .
+- Maximum Out of Pocket Cost: Includes items such as deductibles, co-payments, and coinsurance, but NOT premiums.

 How to Get Started: